Meet the Champions Who Brought Glory For Team India In Commonwealth Games 2022 So Far

-India’s medal tally rises to nine in Birmingham CWG 2022.
-On day 4, Indian contingents added 3 more medals including two bronze and one silver.
+India’s medal tally rises to 13 in Birmingham CWG 2022.
+On day 5, Indian contingents added 4 more medals including two gold and two silver.
 In the ongoing commonwealth games, India is currently in the top 10 in the medal tally table.
-Indian contingents have won a total of 9 medals- 3 gold, 3 silver, and 3 bronze so far.
-Australia is leading the race with 71 medals, including 31 gold, 20 silver, and 20 bronze medals.
+Indian contingents have won a total of 13 medals- 5 gold, 5 silver, and 3 bronze so far.
+Australia is leading the race with 106 medals, including 42 gold, 32 silver, and 32 bronze medals.

 Countries with their Medal Tally So Far In CWG 2022